-A recent trend of increased industrial and urban land use in some parts of the study area has been the loss of some prime farmland.
-The loss of prime farmland to other uses puts pressure on marginal lands, that are generally more erodible, droughty, and less productive and cannot be easily cultivated.
+A recent trend of increased industrial and urban land use in some parts of the study area resulted in the loss of some prime farmland.
+The loss of prime farmland to other uses puts pressure on marginal lands generally more erodible, droughty, and less productive and cannot be easily cultivated.

-The majority of the Gulf Coast Marshes consists of wetland type soils and shorelines that are prone to frequent flooding and not suitable for agricultural use.
-Prime farmland soils are best suited for producing food, feed, forage, fiber, and oilseed crops, and possess qualities that are favorable for crop production using only acceptable farming methods (NRCS Soil Survey of St Mary Parish, June 2007).
-Several soil types exist meeting those qualities and are identified as prime farmlands (Appendix A-1).
+The majority of the Gulf Coast Marshes consists of wetland type soils, and shorelines are prone to frequent flooding and are not suitable for agricultural use.
+Prime farmland soils are best suited for producing food, feed, forage, fiber, and oilseed crops, and possess qualities favorable for crop production using only acceptable farming methods (NRCS Soil Survey of St Mary Parish, June 2007).
+Several soil types exist meeting those qualities and are identified as prime farmlands (Appendix A-1: Environmental Resources).
 Urban areas, like New Iberia and Morgan City, as well as industrial areas have excluded some prime farmlands from agricultural use.

-2.8.16 Sustainability, Greening, and Climate Change
+2.9.16 Sustainability, Greenhouse Gas Emissions, and Climate Change